CouncilofLorien/counciloflorien.github.io/docs/cards/P/parsimony-of-seclusion.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Return any Dragon manifestation to your hand from your discard pile.
-Alternatively, return any manifestation of Agburanar to your hand from your discard pile and increase the hazard limit by two.
+> > Return any Dragon manifestation to your hand from your discard pile. <br>&ensp;Alternatively, return any manifestation of _Agburanar_ to your hand from your discard pile and increase the hazard limit by two.
 > >
 > > {: .fs-3 }
 > > _“...all the land was desolate and empty."_ ***---&#65279;Hob***